desertthunder/garden/docs/writing/book-ahrens-2017.md

 !!! quote

-    Nothing counts other than writing.[^4]
+    Nothing counts other than writing.

-- The main goal of notes is to convey the truth (publishable insight)
+- The main goal[^4] of notes is to convey the truth (publishable insight)
 - Note types: Fleeting, Permanent, Project (-specific)
 - In order to find a topic, you need to have studied a subject
     - This makes me think of an old interview of Alexisonfire, where George says